-&lt;sup>185 Carol Rogerson, 'Canada: A Bold and Progressive Past but an Unclear Future' in Elaine Sutherland (ed.), The Future of Child and Family Law: International Predictions (2012) 81 ibid.
+53 Carol Rogerson, 'Canada: A Bold and Progressive Past but an Unclear Future' in Elaine Sutherland (ed.), The Future of Child and Family Law: International Predictions (2012) 81 and contact, and account for 40% of applications to the Family Court in New Zealand.

-&lt;sup>187 Action Committee on Access to Justice in Civil and Family Matters, 'Meaningful Change for Family Justice: Beyond Wise Words' (April 2013) <http://www.cfcjto the Family Court in New Zealand.
 They aim to reduce stress on families and children by avoiding as far as possible, the delays, conflict and expense that court proceedings can entail.
 They aim to provide better information to the public via a new website for example, to introduce new court forms, such as a standardised questionnaire affidavit to establish the facts in a case.
-They also try to strengthen the Family Court's response to domestic violence.
+They also try to strengthen the Family Court's response to domestic violence.57